mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 > Install-Package OrangeJetpack.Localization.Mvc
 ```

-This package will add a LocalizationLanguages property to app settings, let’s add the language codes for English, Russian, and Japanese:
+This package will add a LocalizationLanguages property to app settings, let's add the language codes for English, Russian, and Japanese:

 ```xml
 <configuration>